Cold-Winters-Knight/FGO-ARCADE-Nuzlocke/NUZLOCKE_RULESET_README.md

 The current custom banners use approximately **18% Servants / 82% Craft Essences**, averaging about **9 Servants per 50 pulls**.

-Seasonal, event-themed, gag, and other eligible alternate forms are generally kept out of the normal story pools so they can be handled through **Digivolution**.
+Seasonal, event-themed, gag, and other eligible alternate forms are generally kept out of the normal story pools so they can be handled through **Digivolution** (Explained later).

 ## Starter Servant